Diagnostic Medical Sonography

 UMI strives to make the clinical assignments as fair and equitable to each student as possible.
 Final decision of acceptance is made by the CE facility after the review/interview process with the student.

 The place of the clinical assignments cannot be changed unless such a change is part of the initial plan with the student.

-In some cases, a student may be assigned to complete his/her externship hours at more than one clinical site, consecutively or concurrently, to provide the student with a more balanced and/or diverse experience.
+In some cases, a student may be assigned to complete his/her clinical hours at more than one clinical site, consecutively or concurrently, to provide the student with a more balanced and/or diverse experience.